fbpx

 How to Mix Metal Finishes in Your Kitchen

 When it comes to metal finishes, there is no need to excessively match.
-In fact, current trends are demonstrating that mixing and matching finishes within your home is the new norm.
+In fact, current trends are demonstrating that mixing and matching metal finishes within your home is the new norm.
 This is especially true within the kitchen.

-If you take a shine to more than one metal, here are a couple of things to keep in mind on what works well:
+kitchen range with metal hoodIf you take a shine to more than one metal, here are a couple of things to keep in mind on what works well:

-Creating Contrast– Light and dark metals offer a nice contrast.
+Creating Contrast:ย Light and dark metals offer a nice contrast.
 For example, a stainless steel faucet and appliances work well with dark hardware.
 Or, dark-stained cabinets with oil-rubbed hardware pair nicely with a brushed nickel light fixture.

-“While different metal finishes pair nicely; it also works to think outside of the box,” said Ann.
-“For example, crystal knobs are a great compliment to polished nickel finishes.”
+While different metal finishes pair nicely, it also works to think outside of the box.
+For example, crystal knobs are a great complement to polished nickel finishes.

 Blog